UAlbertaALTLab/lang-sto/readme.md

 The majority of the develoment files are in the `/src` directory and all instructions below assume it as the woeking directory.

 # source files
-*Stems, plural morphs, and evidential morphs are located in the `sto-stems.lexc` file.
+-Stems, plural morphs, and evidential morphs are located in the `sto-stems.lexc` file.

-*Infixes (including ones that surface word initially) are located in the `sto-infixes.lexc`.
+-Infixes (including ones that surface word initially) are located in the `sto-infixes.lexc`.

-*Prefixes for words like `maní` are found in `sto-phon.xfscript`.
+-Prefixes for words like `maní` are found in `sto-phon.xfscript`.

-*Morphosyntactic features `+1Sg` are located in `sto-stems.lexc`.
+-Morphosyntactic features `+1Sg` are located in `sto-stems.lexc`.

-*Morpho-phonological rules are found in `sto-phon.xfscript`.
+-Morpho-phonological rules are found in `sto-phon.xfscript`.

 # compilation
 To compile the FST you should navagat to the `/src` folder.
 The most recent version of the FST is available as a foma binary at `sto.foma`.
 You can load this into foma if you would like by running `load sto.foma` within foma.
 You can also use a python module like `fst-lookup`.